 I offered to talk her through restoring the files she needed from Backblaze.
 Three things changed my mind, 1) I didn’t think the other patrons in the restaurant would be thrilled, 2) my Lagunitas was getting warm and my burger was getting cold, and 3) my wife asked me to do it.
 That’s three good reasons as to why I would restore the files.

-Lesson 3: Beware the “Spinning Ball of Death”
+Lesson Three: Beware the “Spinning Ball of Death”

 On Monday morning, my wife informed me that one of the files I had sent over was not the most current version.
 It was from Sunday morning and she was certain she had worked on the file late Sunday afternoon.
 “When did our iMac die?”
 I asked.
-“It started acting funny about noon, you know, the spinning ball keep showing up,” she replied, “I rebooted it three or four times and it died for good about 5 pm.”
+“It started acting funny about noon, you know, the spinning ball kept showing up,” she replied.
+“I rebooted it three or four times and it died for good at about 5 p.m.”

 The last Backblaze back up was at 2:15 p.m.
 I can only guess that the iMac was pretty unstable at that point as it spiraled towards its death.
 My wife, faced with a project deadline, crossed her fingers and plowed ahead with the spinning ball of death appearing in ever increasing frequency.
 Even Backblaze is no match for the spinning ball of death.

 When I arrived home, I was able to confirm the obvious—our iMac was dead.
 I requested a full restore of our files from Backblaze.
 When we get another Mac, I’ll start with the Time Machine backup to get up and running and use Backblaze to fill in the gaps if there are any.
 Once, my work MacBook hard drive failed while I was traveling and with my Time Machine drive back at the office, Backblaze filled in the gap very nicely, but that’s another story…